carpentries-incubator/tei-xml/_episodes/01-introduction.md

 > ## Homework
 > Try this before the next session:
->  - Download Oxygen to your (work) computer – you can find it in the University Software Centre
+>  - Download Oxygen to your (work) computer – you can find it in the University Software Centre.
 >  - Open the test files in the homework folder on LibraryConnect and try the activities!
->  - Make a note of any questions you have, or problems you encounter – we can cover these in the next workshop
+>  - Make a note of any questions you have, or problems you encounter – we can cover these in the next workshop.
-> - For more practical TEI training, join us for the next workshop {: .challenge}
+> - For more practical TEI training, join us for the next workshop.
+{: .challenge}